benhylau/mesh-workshop/README.md

 	root@college:~# curl bloor.local

 Observe the response from the webserver.
-When you are ready to move on, `bloor` can stop the webserver with `Ctrl + Z` then:
+When you are ready to move on, hit `Ctrl + C` to stop the server.

-	root@bloor:~# sh ~/scripts/kill-webserver.sh

 ### 8. Make wired ethernet link and assign route with `ip`